BYLAWS of the TOWNS COUNTY HOME OWNERS ASSOCIATION

 b.
 Vice President All duties and powers required by law, or by these Bylaws of, and all powers conferred by law or by these Bylaws upon, the President shall, in his absence, inability or refusal to act be performed by the Vice-President.

 d.
 Treasurer The Treasurer shall open and maintain a bank account for the Association.
 Periodic reports on the status of this account shall be made at the meetings during the fiscal year with a summary due at the annual meeting.
 The Treasurer shall be authorized to sign checks for the payment of bills incurred by the Association.
-Association checks shall require dual signatures, one to be that of the Treasurer, the other to be either that of the President or Vice President.
-The Treasurer shall receive the dues payments and provide names of current members to the Secretary.
+Association checks shall require the following signatures: the Treasurer, the Secretary or the President.
+The Treasurer shall receive the dues payments and provide the Member payers’ identity and contact information to the Membership Committee’s Chairperson.

 Article VI Dues The dues of the Association shall be established by the Board.
 They shall be payable on the first day of the fiscal year of the Association.
 Notice for payment of the dues shall be mailed to each member not less than two weeks before they come due and shall contain an address where payment can be made.
 Members whose dues are more than 30 days overdue shall be deemed delinquent and shall be denied voting rights until their accounts are made current.
 A member whose dues are more than 6 months delinquent shall be dropped from the rolls of the Association.